Sappho 31: Poem

+Contents

 The poem centres around three characters: a man and a woman, both otherwise unidentified, and the speaker.

 The context of the poem has been the subject of much scholarly debate: Thomas McEvilley calls it the "central controversy" about the poem.
 Wilamowitz suggested that the poem was a wedding song, and that the man mentioned in the initial stanza of the poem was the bridegroom.
 A poem in the Greek Anthology which echoes the first stanza of the poem is explicitly about a wedding; this perhaps strengthens the argument that fragment 31 was written as a wedding song.
-Since the second half of the twentieth century, scholars have tended to follow Denys Page in dismissing this argument.
+In modern times, it has been conventionally known as the "Ode to Anactoria", assuming the identity of the subject to be that of another woman mentioned by Sappho as an object of her desire, though no name appears in it.
+Since the second half of the twentieth century, scholars have tended to follow Denys Page in dismissing the wedding-song argument.
 William Race, for instance, says that the poem contains nothing to indicate that it is about a wedding, while Christina Clark argues that, though the interaction between the two characters observed by the speaker indicates that they are of similar social status, their interaction is likely to be compatible with a number of possible relationships, not just that between a bride and groom.
 For instance, she suggests that they might just as well be brother and sister.

 One interpretation suggests that the man's precise relationship with the woman is not important.
 Instead, the man's role is to act as a "contrast figure", designed to highlight Sappho's love for the girl by juxtaposing the strength of Sappho's emotional reaction with his impassivity.
 For instance, John Winkler argues that "'That man' in poem 31 is like the military armament in poem 16, an introductory set-up to be dismissed".

 As far back as the eighteenth century, it has been proposed that the poem is about Sappho's jealousy of the man who sits with her beloved.
 Though this is still a popular interpretation of the poem, many critics deny that the fragment is about jealousy at all.
 Anne Carson argues that Sappho has no wish to take the man's place, nor is she concerned that he will usurp hers: thus, she is not jealous of him, but amazed at his ability to retain his composure so close to the object of her desire.
 Another common interpretation of the poem is that it is primarily concerned with expressing the speaker's love for the girl.
 Joan DeJean criticises the "jealousy" interpretation of the poem as intended to play down the homoeroticism of the poem.